|Support||24/7 Live chat|

 NordVPN is probably the most popular VPN on the market with a huge customer base around the world.
 While it is highly recommended on many sites, it can sometimes be difficult to find honest information about this VPN provider.

-In this updated and in-depth NordVPN review, I put their service through extensive testing and let the test results stand on their own.
-I wanted to find out once and for all:
+In this new and updated NordVPN review, I put the service through extensive testing and let the test results stand on their own.

 - Is NordVPN secure (no leaks)?